Sudhansu812/health-tracker/README.md

+# Re-learning Python - Basic Terminal Health Tracker

-This is just a sample project created for practicing, the .env files does not contain real information.
+This is just a sample project created for practicing, the **.env** files does not contain real information.

-For anyone new to python somehow ends up seeing this project: DO NOT COMMIT AND PUSH you .env files.
-Add them to your .gitignore :)
+For anyone new to python somehow ends up seeing this project: ==DO NOT COMMIT AND PUSH you .env files.
+Add them to your .gitignore== :)